// Add the new slick-theme.css if you want the default styling

 QLD, SA, TAS, ACT, NSWwww.energymadeeasy.gov.au

-2- Want detailed and more tailored information?
-Try an energy audit
+2- Get an energy audit

-Check out government websites in your state such as www.sustainability.vic.gov.au for more information
+Check out government websites in your state such as www.sustainability.vic.gov.au for more information.

-3- Set the temp
+3- Set the temperature

 4- Lighting